The Municipal Forum of New York, Inc.

 Strong verbal and written English skills

-Each student or group of students will be matched with a MFNY Mentor with whom they will work throughout the program.
-MFNY Mentors will meet virtually three times a week with students to assign tasks, guide work flow, provide feedback, and answer questions.
+Each student will be matched to a pod mentoring group with whom they will work throughout the program.
+MFNY Pod Mentors will meet virtually each week with students to assign tasks, guide work flow, provide feedback, and answer questions.
 MFNY Mentors will assign individual and group work-based projects.

 To enrich their experience, ULF students will be also be paired with young professionals working in public finance who will serve as mentors to whom they can turn for professional advice as they enter careers in business and finance.
 Young Professional Mentors and students will meet for two events and communicate throughout the program.
 Young Professional Mentors will provide input to students on their assigned work work-based challenges and other assigned projects.

 While this year's program is expected to be largely virtual, some events may be held in person ( as CDC guidelines, and precautions taken/policies set by Futures and Options and the MFNY partners allow).